U.S. business inventories post biggest drop in six months

-WASHINGTON U.S. business inventories recorded their biggest drop in six months in April, which could temper expectations that inventory investment would support economic growth in the second quarter.
+WASHINGTON (Reuters) - U.S. business inventories recorded their biggest drop in six months in April, which could temper expectations that inventory investment would support economic growth in the second quarter.

 The Commerce Department said on Wednesday business inventories fell 0.2 percent, the largest decrease since last October, reversing March's 0.2 percent gain.